ubc-web-services/kraken/README.md

-UBC CLF 7 / 8 DRUPAL THEME (aka Kraken)
+UBC CLF DRUPAL THEME (aka Kraken)
 =======================================

-A responsive UBC CLF (Common Look and Feel) theme for Drupal 8 using Tailwind and Vue.js.
+A responsive UBC CLF (Common Look and Feel) theme for Drupal using Tailwind and either Bootstrap / Vue.js.
 Created by the UBC IT Web Services Department.

-Kraken is a theme for Drupal 8 & 9, providing UBC-branded units with the basic structure of the UBC CLF ([Common Look and Feel](https://clf.ubc.ca)).
+Kraken is a theme for Drupal 10+, providing UBC-branded units with the basic structure of the UBC CLF ([Common Look and Feel](https://clf.ubc.ca)).

-## IE Support
-This theme *does not* support Internet Explorer.
-If older browser support is required, it must be added separately or [galactus](https://github.com/ubc-web-services/galactus), an earlier version of the CLF, can be used.

-## Rationale
+## Recommended use.
-Why *another* theme?
-Why not extend the Galactus Drupal 8 / 9 theme?

-As a web developer in Web Services, you should be able to expect that CSS and Javascript are added in a single consistent way in any project.
-The Galactus theme works as is, however it is intended for general-purpose use by the broader UBC community.
-Kraken's goal is to add proper dependency management and workflow for Web Service's theme layer in the same way we have done for the application layer.
-It is intentionally biased and uses specific CSS and Javascript frameworks ([Tailwindcss](https://tailwindcss.com) and [Vuejs](https://vuejs.org)).
-Both of these are well-supported and flexible enough to work on *any* web project (CLF or not) and provide a consistent set of features and functionality.
-The benefits are improved reusability, improved ramp up time and improved optics.
-There should be no hidden features only understood by a single developer.
+Include the theme in your project using `composer require ubc-web-services/kraken`

+Then, use the theme as a starterkit to create your own:
+`cd web`
+`php core/scripts/drupal generate-theme [themename] --name "[themename]" --starterkit kraken --path themes/custom`

+You should then alter the generated theme as needed and leave kraken untouched.

 ## Using the theme